KanchanBorole/GSoC-2026-Final-Report/final-report.md

 The validation workflow begins after loading a model geometry into Arbalest.
 The user can select the required validation checks according to their needs and run them.
 Once the checks are completed, the results are displayed in a table along with a summary showing the number of errors, warnings, and passed checks.

 The results can be filtered by category, allowing users to view all results or only errors, warnings, or passed checks.
-By selecting a particular result, users can visualize the corresponding geometry or object in the 3D viewport and view additional information about that result.
-The validation results can also be generated as a report for further review and documentation.
+By selecting a particular result, user can visualize the corresponding geometry or object in the 3D viewport and view additional information about that result.
+Finally, the validation results can be generated as a report, which can be used to review the identified issues and assist in correcting the model geometry.

 ### Features of the V&V Plugin